gabrieljt/ue-voxels/README.md

 ==TODOs==

-* Extract UChunkFactory as SceneComponent from the generator methods;
+* Extract Chunk from UChunk
-* Remove SceneComponent Inheritance from UChunkMap after extraction;
 * Implement Cube Wireframe pattern;
 * Transform world location to logical voxel index of a chunk;
-* Rename UChunkMap to Chunk;
-* Voxel DataTable
+* Voxel DataTable for GameVoxels Setup

 ==Toughts==
-* Voxels[i,j,k] as byte array?
+* Voxels as byte array?
-* Static functions